 Minimize network traffic with filters and aggregation to transfer only the data you need.

-Avoid running a query that combines a local Access table and SQL Server table, often called a hybrid query.
+Be careful with heterogeneous queries Avoid running a query that combines a local Access table and SQL Server linked table, sometimes called a hybrid query.
 This type of query still requires Access to download all the SQL Server data to the local machine and then run the query, it does not run the query in SQL Server.